cdddg/py-clean-arch/README.md

 # py-clean-arch

-This Python project showcases the implementation of a Pokémon API following the Clean Architecture principles, built with the FastAPI framework.
+This Python project showcases Clean Architecture principles through a Pokémon and Trainer API built with FastAPI.
 It serves as a practical example of how Clean Architecture enables swapping infrastructure — databases, API protocols — without changing business logic.

 ## Description